 Shopping mall layout and design

 By observing traffic flows and dwell zones throughout a shopping mall, you can gain insight into which entrances, exits, and areas are preferred by customers and which aren’t.
 Footfall counting devices can be placed anywhere in a shopping mall to track customers entering different areas, follow traffic flow patterns, and measure how much time they spend in certain areas.
-With this intelligence at your fingertips, you can optimize the shopping mall’s layout, add walkways, escalators, or elevators where necessary, and place information desks, pop-up stores, and advertisements in strategic places.
+With this intelligence at your fingertips, you can optimize the store's locations and place information desks, pop-up stores, and advertisements in strategic places.

 Top of mind while traversing the “new normal” is keeping a safe distance from others while shopping.
 The shopping malls' responsibility is to ensure that social distancing and occupancy levels within their establishment are maintained.
 Footfall counting technology can measure the distance between people and the occupancy levels throughout the mall.
 Automatic alerts can be set up and triggered when the minimum distance or occupancy count is exceeded.
 These alerts can be communicated to shoppers via live video streaming displays to control occupancy and distance.